merenlab/merenlab.org/data/micr-obs-future/index.md

 ```

 #### Profile the mapping results with anvi’o
-First, that requires generating individual `PROFILE.db`s for each .bam file of the samples we want.
-The .bam files are stored in `./04_MAPPING/reference_genomes/`.
+To profile the mapping results with anvi'o, we generated individual `PROFILE.db`s for each `.bam` file of the samples we want.
+The `.bam` files were stored in `./04_MAPPING/reference_genomes/`.

-To generate these `profile.db`s we are using anvi'o's [`anvi-profile`](https://anvio.org/help/7.1/programs/anvi-profile/) program.
-In its simplest form, that looks like:
+To generate these `profile.db`s we used anvi'o's [`anvi-profile`](https://anvio.org/help/7.1/programs/anvi-profile/) program.
+In its simplest form, it looks like this:
 ```bash
 anvi-profile -i SAMPLE-01.bam -c contigs.db
 ```

-However, we will adapt it to our needs as such:

-Submit multiple `anvi-profile` jobs to a cluster using the `clusterize` tool.
+However, we adapted it to our needs as such: Submit multiple `anvi-profile` jobs to a cluster using the `clusterize` tool.
 The script reads a list of sample names from a file, processes the corresponding BAM files, and submits the jobs in a controlled manner to avoid overwhelming the cluster scheduler.
 It includes functionality to stagger job submissions and limit the number of jobs running simultaneously.

-We are keeping the number of threads = 16, as described here: [https://merenlab.org/2017/03/07/the-new-anvio-profiler/](https://merenlab.org/2017/03/07/the-new-anvio-profiler/).
+We kept the number of threads = 16, as described here: [https://merenlab.org/2017/03/07/the-new-anvio-profiler/](https://merenlab.org/2017/03/07/the-new-anvio-profiler/).

 ```bash
 nano run_anvi_profile_cluster.sh